Key Points

 Ear mites (also known as Otodectes cynotis) look like small white dots that can barely be seen by the naked eye.
 Although they can’t hop or fly, these tricky little parasites can crawl from one cat to another and even travel to other body parts besides the ears.

-If one of these nearly microscopic bugs sets up shop in your cat’s ear canal, it can make your kitty very uncomfortable.
-But you can help keep your kitty bug-free by understanding the causes and symptoms of ear mites, and by learning how to get rid of this parasite.
+If these nearly microscopic bugs set up shop in your cat’s ear canal, they will make your kitty very uncomfortable.
+You can keep your kitty bug-free by understanding the causes and symptoms of ear mites and learning how to get rid of them.

 What causes ear mites in cats?